adrian154/blog/public/blogposts/cosmic-ray/blogpost.md

 Anyways, the procedure is very simple.
 Just put the lens cap on your camera, put it in a dark place with the sensor facing the zenith (straight up), and leave it to take some pictures.
 With a little luck, you'll be greeted by some cosmic ray tracks in your images when you come back!

 A few words about camera settings:
 - In theory, a shorter exposure length offers many advantages, such as increased temporal resolution and less time for dark current to accumulate.
-However, this comes at the cost of more data to process, and more wear on the shutter.
+However, this comes at the cost of more data to process and more shutter wear.
 I settled for an exposure length of 1 minute.
 - I used an ISO of 200, which corresponds to about unity gain (i.e. 1 electron equals 1 ADU) on my camera.
 ISO 100 would probably work well too.
 In general, a lower ISO is preferred since read noise is not a significant concern.

 One last tidbit: my camera, a Nikon D7000, applies some transformations to raw images such as black-point subtraction and channel scaling.
 This is great for regular photography, but it will screw up our data.
 Thankfully, there is a free [tool](https://nikonhacker.com/viewtopic.php?t=2319) that uses USB commands to disable these adjustments.